Leaf Icon LIFE

 But as any coffee drinker knows, our beloved daily beverage has its downsides.
 For me, it’s that with time coffee has brought on new jitters and heart-racing.
 I used to be a 3-cup (sometimes 4-cup) per day kind of gal, and now I can handle no more than 2.
 I’ve also found that coffee gets harder on my digestion each year.
 And expensive on my budget!

 And since I’m always looking for natural and easy ways to increase my daily energy, I decided why not give it a go?
-I swapped my morning and afternoon coffee with Re-Lyte Boost (Redmond Life’s new energy drink mix) for 5 days, and this is how it went.
+I swapped my morning and afternoon coffee with Re-Lyte Energy for 5 days, and this is how it went.

-Before we get into it, here’s a breakdown of all that’s in Re-Lyte Boost.
+Before we get into it, here’s a breakdown of all that’s in Re-Lyte Energy.

 • Re-Lyte Base